csutora/csutora/README.md

 ---

-I’m Mabel, a Computer Science Engineering student at the Budapest University of Technology.
+I’m Marton, a Computer Science Engineering student at the Budapest University of Technology.

 I'm interested in computers, physics, art, music, building and tinkering, and many others.